 Basic State Laws for Hybrid Canines

-As mentioned above, Virginia has a few specific laws governming the ownership of hybrid canines.
-Specifically:
+As mentioned above, Virginia has a few specific laws governing the ownership of hybrid canines:

 - Each locality can require a permit for canine hybrids and can set the requirements for a permit (including a fee.)